 In our performance tests, Private Internet Access yielded some great results, which is a great start for any VPN.
-And if you're after a basic but effective option for your Apple device, PIA offers a very affordable iPhone VPN app.
+And if you're after a really usable option for your Apple device, PIA offers a very affordable iPhone VPN app.

-On the security front, the provider supports the PPTP, OpenVPN and L2TP/IPSec protocols with the 128-AES and 256-AES encryption.
+On the security front, the provider supports OpenVPN, IKEv2 and the speedy WireGuard protocol, with the 256-AES encryption.
 A kill-switch is also available which works admirably and the provider states that it doesn't have logging of any kind.